 He told me he had, for some time, been receiving messages and having extraordinary visions in meditation, as well as hearing voices in his active life.
-He was a bit freaked out by it all, and had recently sought guidance from a psychic who told him he was a Light Worker.
+He was a bit freaked out by it all, and had recently sought guidance from a psychic, who told him he was a Light Worker.
 He didn’t really know what that meant, so he came to the bookstore to get more clarity.

 As we spoke, he made it very evident this was all very new to him.
 He was a “regular guy,” a contractor from South Florida, who didn’t understand why he was the recipient of these messages.
 What did he know about any of this?
 There was an underlying energy of discomfort within him that came through during our conversation.
 He expressed he didn’t feel worthy of what he was experiencing, especially because others who he deemed more so were not experiencing anything nearly as profound.

-He was also feeling rather alone, as hardly anyone he knew was into "this stuff ".
+He was also feeling rather alone, as hardly anyone he knew was into "this stuff."
 He didn’t really have anyone to talk to about it.
 His initial comment to me was very telling.
 He was really concerned that those closest to him would think he was “crazy,” if he opened up to any of them about his experiences.

-Very often when we embark consciously on our spiritual journey, it feels like we are walking into the wilderness, away from everything that feels familiar.
+Very often, when we embark consciously on our spiritual journey, it feels like we are walking into the wilderness, away from everything that feels familiar.
 When we begin to walk the “straight and narrow” pathway, we may need to make a complete departure from our old ways of being.
-People with whom we once felt so comfortable now feel more like strangers, as they may be nowhere near the path, and some may be actively resistant to any such exploration.
+People with whom we once felt so comfortable now feel more like strangers, as they may be nowhere near the path, while some may be actively resistant to any such exploration.
 Those who used to walk closely beside us may begin to fall away.
 It is important to let them.

 The truth is, the flow of Divine Grace is always streaming to us and through us.
 For some it may be a trickle and for others a deluge.
 The volume has nothing to do with Source and everything to do with how willing and able we are to receive it.

 One Friday morning, while waiting to teach a Yoga class on the beach at a lovely lake in a student’s neighborhood, I noticed something interesting.
-The leaves on a single branch of a nearby tree were turned over, with their backs facing up.
+The leaves on a single branch of a nearby tree were turned over, with their backs, or undersides, facing up.
 It caught my eye, because their pale surfaces were in such stark contrast to the rich, deep green of the rest.
 They looked like a crowd of people all hunched over, depressed, and folding in on themselves.

 I thought it very curious, so I moved to take a closer look.
-I touched the leaves, which still retained a level suppleness, but they were very limp and some had begun to show signs of drying up and falling off entirely.
+I touched the leaves, which still retained a level of suppleness, but they were very limp and some had begun to show signs of drying up and falling off entirely.
 I traced the slim limb back to its source on a thicker branch above.
 It was then I saw the limb was all but severed.
 There remained a connection, but it was very tenuous.

 With the flow of sap so diminished through the broken branch, the leaves were starving.
-On those limbs where the connection was sound, the leaves were vital and thriving.
+On those limbs, where the connection was sound, the leaves were vital and thriving.
 The same thing occurs with us, when the connection with Source Energy, for whatever reason, has been weakened.

 The detachment of that single branch had not compromised the overall health of the tree, even though it was home to many leaves, but it certainly affected the integrity of the system as a whole.
 We might experience this when we have a head cold.
-It feels like our nose and sinuses are in mutiny, but the discomfort is relatively localized, and the rest of the body is able to function, though most likely not optimally.
+It feels like our nose and sinuses are in mutiny, but the discomfort is relatively localized, and the rest of the body is able to function, though, most likely, not optimally.